 In an effort to keep Vermont’s forest economy as up to date as possible on health and safety issues with the ongoing COVID-19 situation, the Department of Forests, Parks and Recreation (FPR) will be maintaining the most recent information and guidance from the Vermont Department of Health and other sources here.
 FPR continues to ensure functions critical to the industry’s needs are met and that they are carried out in the interest of public safety and public health.
 Please visit this page frequently as information will be updated.

 FPR is working with state agencies and the Vermont Economic Development Authority (VEDA) to deliver the Vermont Forest Economy Stabalizaiton grant program as quickly as possible to provide economic relief to forest products businesses experiencing economic harm as a result of the COVID-19 pandemic public health emergency.
-These grants have not been released yet and we are working to lift the program up in the next couple of weeks.
-Click the link below to help determine if you are eligible for this grant or if you should apply for an ACCD Economy Recovery Grant on Monday, July 6th.
+The application for this grant will open this week.
+Click the link below to help determine if you are eligible for this grant or if you should apply for an ACCD Economy Recovery Grant, which is open now.

 We want to hear from you so we can better support you.

 Business Operations Under the Stay Home, Stay Safe Order